 public HNode makePos( Vertex v, Edge elist[] ) – creates a new node that is the positive child of the current one.

-public void makeNeg( Vertex v) – turns the current node into its own negative child.
+public void makeNeg( Vertex v, Edge elist[] ) – turns the current node into its own negative child.
 This is done as an optimization since the node would otherwise be discarded after the negative child was created.

 public boolean isSuccess() – returns true only if the node is successful.
 A node is considered successful if it represents a state where the source is connected to the target.